sharikak54/sharikak54.github.io/.collections/_cases/moth_plane_same.md

 Description TODO

-A moth and a plane that are the same color.
+A Moth and a Plane that are the same color.
 Be careful not to mistake this for [Moth / Plane](moth_plane).